Meet Our Judges

 Bryan completed his Masters in Management, Economics and International Relations at the University of St. Andrews, Scotland, on the only full Chevening Scholarship awarded in Canada.

-Principal, Strategic Investments and Women in Technology Venture Fund
+Partner, Women in Technology Venture Fund

 Kim has over 10 years of experience in the financial sector and worked in private equity investing in New York and Toronto.
 She began her career in both the investment banking and merchant banking divisions at Goldman Sachs in New York.